-In light of recent events, The Foundation for Living Beauty has decided to move our current programs online whenever possible.
-The health of our Living Beauties is number one and our mission to educate, uplift and empower women with cancer continues on as we make this transition.
+The Foundation for Living Beauty’s programs are currently being held online only.
+The health of our Living Beauties is number one and our mission to educate, uplift and empower women with cancer continues virtually.
 Please check your emails for updates on upcoming workshops and seminars.
 If you are new to the organization, please feel free to sign up to become a Living Beauty in order to stay up to date with upcoming events, resources and other news and information.

 Upcoming Program Events

 Move into Balance Series With Karin Hoffman 4 Tuesdays in February Feb 1st, 8th, 15th, 22nd 4:00pm – 5:30pm (PST) Via Zoom

 Creatively explore and encourage held stress patterns in the body and mind to “let go” through movement.
 Zone into your inner experiences as you move in and out of balance and imbalance, holding and releasing, effort and ease, discord and tranquility.
 This is body expression from our internal state.
 All levels levels welcome.

 Karin Hoffman, C-IAYT, YTRX 500C, E-RYT 500 is a cancer survivor who emerged from her own struggle through yoga.
 Her personal understanding of health challenges allows her to teach from a place of compassion.
 She supports her students in a safe practice, to encourage self-confidence through the expression of movement